- Diviner's sage

 There is one report of Salvia divinorum’s effectiveness in treatment-resistant depression.
 More studies are needed.

-Based on the chemistry of Salvia divinorum, some scientists have suggested using the herb to treat addiction to other drugs, such as cocaine and amphetamines.
-Large-scale clinical trials have yet to be conducted to support this use.
+Based on the chemistry of Salvia divinorum, some scientists have suggested using it to treat addiction to other drugs, such as cocaine and amphetamines.
+Clinical studies have yet to be conducted to support this use.

 - Use of Salvia by itself or in combination with alcoholic beverages and other drugs can cause neurologic, cardiovascular, and gastrointestinal effects.

 - A 15-year-old man with a history of salvia and marijuana use needed emergency psychiatric service following acute onset of mental status changes characterized by paranoia, blunted affect, thought blocking and slow speech.

 - Smoking salvia has been implicated in the death of a 21-year-old man.